 Another treat, Bumbdoodlers Lunch Company, is also known as The Best Little Sandwich Shop in Texas.
 A family- run legacy, you can find soups, salads, sandwiches, and sweet treats.
 Be sure to try Geri’s pies-the daughter of the original owner.

 Across from the creek on River Road, you’ll find the Dodging Duck Brewhaus with global comfort food and a casual patio.
 Oh, and there’s a great view of the creek while listening to live music.
+And don’t miss happy hour (or “Ducky hour”) on weekdays from 3-6 pm.

 Perhaps one of the most unique breweries you’ll find, Mike-Ro-Brewery is run by a local resident inside his home from October to the end of May.
 He’ll give you a tour if you contact him in advance–and all proceeds go towards local charities.

 If you want a cocktail, Peggy’s on the Green has a great bar housed in a historic hotel.
 It’s also one of the go-to spots in Boerne for a fancy dinner.
 You could also try Salvador Dobbs for a good cocktail, airy patio, and bar games.
+You can also get mixed drinks at the newly remodeled Dog & Pony Grill, which has a wonderful playground for kids as well.

 Carousel Antiques and Fickle Pickles offers just that- vintage and antique items as well as artisan pickles.
 You can also order online from “The Pickle Lady”.
 There are countless other shops down the Hill Country Mile, so plan on spending the day exploring them all.